alexk2k/alexk2k/README.md

           <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/c/c-original.svg" width="45" height="45" />
           <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/cplusplus/cplusplus-original.svg" width="45" height="45" />
 </p>

-Some of my projects incude:
+## Some of my projects
 - <a href="https://www.lightstack.tech">lightstack.tech</a> - an e-commerce site for torches, built with HTML, SCSS, JavaScript, NodeJS and MongoDB.
-- The aforementioned thruststand for measuring thrust from DC motors, built with C and an Arduino.
+- A thruststand for measuring thrust from DC motors, built with C, Python and an Arduino (sorry, no link).
 - AvMap, a small applet for mapping aviation data built with React (link coming soon).